 Deciding to install a new air conditioner is an important investment in your home.
 When comparing overall costs, labor and materials must also be included.
 The cost of the air conditioner itself will account for most of the expense, but labor can also be quite costly, depending on the amount of work that needs to be done.
+Below we’ve detailed the different considerations when determining the cost to install central air.

 4 Factors Effecting AC Installation Cost